thatrandomperson5/commanger-docs/docs/source/configure.rst

  These can get very big.
 You might want to move it to it's own file then import it ..
+Below are the parts as they are marked in the code block.

+Part 1
+^^^^^^^^^
+Here is the type of the arg.
+There are alot of types with different config settings but there will always be the `"type"` config setting.

 *****
 Types:
 *****